 But then his eyes gradually opened, and his head came back, mouth expanding open, because a bright fiery light had begin spreading within the sky.
 Herwyg turned his gaze upward, to see what was enthralling the man so.
 The sun was being freed from its shadow, and its brilliant morning rays came racing toward them in a brightening wave that spread its glow behind the clouds.

 Then, when the light hit the breaks in the layer of cloud color, these blazed brilliantly, the intensity rising as the tint evolved through a golden orange and toward scarlet.
 A stillness spread through all the men, lined up in rows extending ten in front of Herwyg, and countless behind, as they all beheld the incredible sight.
-It seemed like the bounteous gift of nature, replete with surprises, and precious, unfolding moments that only happen once—are only happening now—and then will be gone, and caught all the Saxon’s hearts with the aching knowledge that they were witnessing something incredible.
+It seemed like a generous gift of nature, and caught all the Saxon’s hearts with the aching knowledge that they were witnessing something incredible.

-But the blaze along the ridges where there were holes in the blanket of clouds began to array into a shape, which was at first unbelievable, but then became unmistakable.
+But the blaze along the holes in the blanket of clouds began to array into a shape, which was at first unbelievable, but then became unmistakable.
 It was the shape of a dragon.
 There was no denying that one saw it—and no denying that there was nothing, in any way, natural about it.
 Things like that did not happen.
 The realization seemed to come over the mass of men at once, and from some direction, for there were close men all around, was heard a low wailing of dread.
-Then the color grew more intense, and more vivid, so much that it passed out of the realm of the natural and into the realm of the supernatural, when it began taking on a red of the deepest hue.
-This was not a ‘they saw a beautiful sunrise and thought it looked like a crimson dragon,’ kind of thing, this was dark, unmistakable red—the red of blood.
+Then the color grew more intense, and more vivid, so much that it passed out of the realm of the natural and into the realm of the supernatural, and it began taking on a red of the deepest hue.
+This was not something where they saw a beautiful sunrise and mistook it for a crimson dragon.
+This was dark, unmistakable red—the red of blood.
 The sky opened up like a bloody wound above them, and when a ray of sun illuminated the clouds in such a way it appeared to be a torrent of fire spewing from the dragon’s mouth, then some men began to scream.

 The sound became intense all at once, along with a low rumbling, and Herwyg could not be sure what the sound was.
 He saw the line of British troops that had been waiting with them all these last days on the plain, just outside their camp, and the mass of men now seemed to vibrate with a strange movement.
-It occurred to him that they were charging just as the sound of approaching hail turned out to be a wave of arrows that washed over and beyond him, and Herwyg would have been amazed and dumbfounded at the incredible chain of astounding events that had just taken place within such a short space of time, but he was dead.
+It occurred to him that they were charging just as the sound of approaching hail turned out to be a wave of arrows that washed over and beyond him, and Herwyg would have been amazed and dumbfounded at the incredible chain of astounding events happening in such a short span of time, but he was dead.